 You are now going to print a "hard copy" of the Grade book.
-Unless you decide otherwise, Excel will print the page in the Portrait orientation (Fig. 4.22).
+Unless you decide otherwise, Excel will print the page in the Portrait orientation (Fig. 4.24).

-Fig. 4.22 Portrait and Landscape page orientation
+Fig. 4.24 Portrait and Landscape page orientation

 If your Grade book is too wide to fit on the 8.5 inch width of standard paper, you can print the Grade book sideways (Landscape orientation).
-In fact, this is often the best orientation for a spreadsheet because of the "shape" of the data which is often set up in quite a few columns across the screen.
+In fact, this is often the best orientation for a spreadsheet because of the "shape" of the data, which is often set up in multiple columns across the Page.
+So let's do this for our spreadsheet.